ardaku/ardaku/SYSCALLS.md

 ))
 ```

 Discard a `Future` when it's no longer needed.
+If provided `Future` is invalid,
+Ardaku will abort the application - so it's important to verify your program's
+correctness when using this syscall in order to avoid crashing.

 ### `fn listen()`
 ```wat